• Home

 At-Home Care For A Cat Throwing Up White Foam

 Dehydration is a common cause of vomiting in cats.
-Make sure your cat has access to fresh, clean water at all times.
+Ensure your cat has access to fresh, clean water at all times.
 You can also give them an oral rehydration solution like Pedialyte to restore fluids and electrolytes.
 Use a syringe or dropper to slowly administer 1-2 milliliters at a time.

-Withhold Food For 12 Hours
+2. Withhold Food For 12 Hours:

 Giving the stomach time to settle can help stop the vomiting.
 Don’t feed your cat for at least 12 hours to give their tummy a break.
 After 12 hours, slowly reintroduce bland, easy-to-digest foods like boiled chicken, rice, or pumpkin.